AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 ## New AMP email format {#}

+This option is available through a dedicated package.

+For hybrid clients, ask the Adobe support to install the package on the mid instance as well.

 ### About AMP for Email

 Adobe Campaign now supports **AMP for Email**, a new format which allows to include AMP components inside messages to enhance the email experience with rich and actionable content.
 Making modern app functionality directly available within emails, it enables recipients to interact dynamically with content in the message itself.